stellatigre/abstractron-datastore/README.md

 3) Open a new console once mongod is finished booting, and type 'mongo' to access the command line mongodb client.
 Type 'use abstractapi' to create a new database entry for the API data store.
 The database is not permanently created until the application first runs and inserts test data into the collection.

-    MongoDB shell version: n.n.n
-    connecting to: test
-    Welcome to the MongoDB shell.
-    ...
-    ...
     > use abstractapi
     switched to db abstractapi
     > show databases